 The THRIVE Framework puts young people and families at the heart of decision making.
 It can often be a challenge to achieve shared decision making in settings as complex as services for children and young people’s mental health.
-The Academy delivered a training module for clinicians in June 2016 and this is being followed up by a second round of training in March and April 2017.

 Led by Kate Martin, Director of Common Room.